ozllmozdmrr/ozllmozdmrr/README.md

 - 👾  I’m currently working with **React.js and anything related with JavaScript.**

+- ➕ In addition, I develop myself in the field of cyber security.

 - 💥  My personal page coming soon

 - 💬  Feel free to ask questions :)